victorsingha/dev-fonts/README.md

-# Use the Light Italic in Operator Mono - victor_baba
+# Use the Light Italic in Operator Mono Lig.